L400-RTI/RTI-Hackathon/Act 3 - Every click counts/README.md

     Hint: Make sure to associate the schema set to Eventstream custom endpoint -->

-## 1.Filter Clickstream data for US traffic only
+## 1.Filter Clickstream data for US traffic only and aggregate total clicks by product and website for 10 minutes
 <!-- Hint:  Make sure to associate Schema to the stream. -->
     Hint: Use filter transformation to filter origin country
     Hint: Group by data for every 10 minutes per product, event_type, sku, country, country_code, referral_source_type, referral_platform and Product_id